zsimic/roaming/README.md

 How to use this script
 ======================

-- get a copy of the script and put in the Dropbox folder (or any other similar service) where you want your settings kept, I use `~/Dropbox/roaming` for example
+- get a copy of the script and put it in the Dropbox folder (or any other similar service) where you want your settings kept, I use `~/Dropbox/roaming` for example
 - the script uses the folder where you ran it from as the roaming folder, so you don't have to configure anything: just drop the script in the Dropbox (or similar) folder where you want your settings kept and run it from there
 - the script performs changes only when `-c` (or `--commit`) is specified on the command line (so that nothing gets changed by mistake),